Heroes new logo

 Contents

-Data Curation: A Case Study on How Much Screen Time is Too Much for Your Kids
+How Much Screen Time is Too Much for Your Kids?
+A Curation

 As a parent, you’re aware that screen exposure may be harmful to your child.
-But do you know how much screen time is too much for him/her?
+But do you know how much screen time is too much for him or her?

-In this article, we’ve curated facts and statistics from top case studies to answer that question, including the following:
+In this article, we’ve curated facts from top case studies to answer that question, including the following:

 • How much screen time do children spend on average?

-• Which device is used by most of them?
+• What device is used by most of them?

 • What benefits do they get from screen time?